Things to Do and See in Italy

-Planning a trip to Italy?
-Here are some ideas on where to stay, dine and taste wine in Italy:
+Planning a trip to Italy and want to visit and tour some wineries and dine at wine-friendly restaurants?
+Here are some ideas on where to stay, dine and taste wines in Italy:

 Traditionally, where you find good wine in Italy you also find good food and restaurants.
 The Piedmont region is no exception to this rule.
 Its array of world-class wines is matched by the quality of its food and restaurants - it's a foodies' paradise.
 Listed are ten of my favorite, must-visit restaurants in the Piedmont...read the article»